 What should I do if I want to keep my home after bankruptcy?
 Make timely payments if keeping your house.
-If you did not reaffirm your home mortgage loans in Chapter 7 but are current and plan to keep your property, just continue to make your house payments on time.
+If you did not reaffirm your home mortgage loans in Chapter 7 but are current and plan to keep your property, continue to make your house payments on time.
 The bank still has a lien on your home and can foreclose if you fall behind on the payments.
-Note, as mentioned above, if you did not reaffirm the debt, your payments (or non-payments) will not be reported to the credit bureau.
+As mentioned above, if you did not reaffirm the debt, your payments (or non-payments) will not be reported to the credit bureau.

 Can I walk away from my home after my Chapter 7 bankruptcy?
 If you did not reaffirm your mortgage loan in Chapter 7, you have more options than if you reaffirmed the loan.
 (There is no reaffirmation in Chapter 13.)
-If you do not reaffirm your mortgage loan and decide later that you no longer wish to keep your home, you can simply stop making the payments.
+If you do not reaffirm your mortgage loan and decide later that you no longer wish to keep your home, you can stop making the payments.
 Eventually, the property will go into foreclosure, but the bank will not be able to obtain a deficiency judgment against you.

 Does surrendering property in bankruptcy give it back to the bank?
 Surrendering real property in bankruptcy does not give the property back to the bank or remove your name from the title.
-When you surrender a home in bankruptcy, you are informing the court and the creditor that you no longer wish to retain the property.
+Rather, when you surrender a home in bankruptcy, you are informing the court and the creditor that you no longer wish to retain the property.

 Will a foreclosure of my discharged mortgage loan show on my credit report?
-If you stop paying on a discharged mortgage loan, and the home goes into foreclosure, the loan should still be be listed on your credit report as discharged in bankruptcy with a balance of $0.
+If you stop paying on a discharged mortgage loan and the home goes into foreclosure, the loan should still be listed on your credit report as discharged in bankruptcy with a balance of $0.
 Although the foreclosure may show in the public records section of your credit report, the debt is discharged.
 (Whether a foreclosure should be listed on a debtor's credit report after the debt is discharged is an unsettled area of law.)

-Must I maintain a house that I surrendered in Chapter 7 or Chapter 13?
+Must I maintain a house I surrendered in Chapter 7 or Chapter 13?
 If you surrender a house in bankruptcy (or later decide to walk away from your home on which you did not reaffirm the loan), you are responsible for keeping the property up to code until it transfers to a new owner.
 If the grass gets too high or trash piles up, you could be fined by your municipality.

-Must I pay HOA or COA fees on a house that I surrendered in Chapter 7 or Chapter 13?
+Must I pay HOA or COA fees on a house I surrendered in Chapter 7 or Chapter 13?
 You are responsible for any post-filing homeowners association or condo association fees until the deed transfers to a new owner.
 (E.g., after a sheriff's sale, short-sale, or deed in lieu.)
 Pre-filing HOA or COA fees are included in your discharge.
 If you fail to pay the post-filing HOA or COA fees, the association can try to collect them.
 Therefore, it is often best to live on the property for as long as possible, particularly if the fees will make it a burden to maintain two residences.

 Should I keep homeowners insurance on a house I surrendered in Chapter 7 or Chapter 13?
 If you surrender a home in bankruptcy or later walk away from your home, you still have potential liability for injuries to persons and other properties arising from your property until ownership transfers.
 If you stop paying your homeowners insurance, the bank may purchase insurance on the property.
 However, such insurance typically covers the bank's interest only.
 Therefore, you should consider keeping your policy in place until the deed transfers.